clmarr/DiaSim/README.md

 # DiaSim

-This package, or rather earlier stages of it, are covered broadly in Marr & Mortensen 2020 (preprint:<https://www.academia.edu/71888418/Computerized_Forward_Reconstruction_for_Analysis_in_Diachronic_Phonology_and_Latin_to_French_Reflex_Prediction>) , and Marr & Mortensen 2022 (preprint: <https://www.academia.edu/94911785/Large_scale_computerized_forward_reconstruction_yields_new_perspectives_in_French_diachronic_phonology>)
+This package, or rather earlier stages of it, are covered broadly in Marr & Mortensen 2020 (preprint: <https://www.academia.edu/71888418/Computerized_Forward_Reconstruction_for_Analysis_in_Diachronic_Phonology_and_Latin_to_French_Reflex_Prediction>), and Marr & Mortensen 2022 (preprint: <https://www.academia.edu/94911785/Large_scale_computerized_forward_reconstruction_yields_new_perspectives_in_French_diachronic_phonology>)

 ## Running DiaSim

-### Windows
+### Windows Command Line

-In Windows, DiaSim can be run with the batch script `derive.bat`.
+On Windows, DiaSim can be run with the batch script `derive.bat`.

-To start DiaSim via the Windows command line, navigate to the DiaSim directory and run derive.bat by using the following command:
+In the command line, navigate to the DiaSim directory and run derive.bat by using the following command:

  ./derive.bat

 Command line arguments can be included here; see the "Command line arguments" section below.

-You can also run this derive.bat script by double clicking it in your file explorer.
-However, you will not be able to specify arguments this way unless you manually edit them into this script.
+### Bash (Linux / Mac OS)

+On Linux and Mac OS, DiaSim can be run with the bash script `derive.sh`.

+In the command line, navigate to the DiaSim directory and run derive.sh by using the following command:

+ ./derive.sh

+Command line arguments can be included here; see the "Command line arguments" section below.

+## Command line arguments

+You may include these command line arguments by adding them to your run command.
 If you run the script without any arguments, DiaSim will default to using FLLAPS for its lexicon and DiaCLEF for its cascade, and the output will go to a folder with the name `unnamed_run_<datetime>`.

-### Linux / Mac OS

-For a run with default configurations, in command line call:

- bash std_derive.sh

-To specify run name, ruleset, and lexicon file:

- bash derive.sh <RUN_NAME> <CASCADE_FILE> <LEXFILE_FILE>

-`<RUN_NAME>` is the name you want the folder with all resulting derivations and analysis files to be placed (without < and >)

-`<CASCADE_FILE>` is the location of the file containing the set of sound changes you want to implement, in SPE format, with $ flagging comments (see README.cascade.md for more details)

-`<LEXICON_FILE>` is the location of the file containing the etyma you want to operate these ordered sound changes upon, with $ flagging comments, and stages with observed outcomes in consistent columns delimited by ',' from the input forms (see README.lexicon.md for details).

-You may also edit derive.sh and std_derive.sh to designate targets of your choosing.

-As of August 2023, there is a bug in the processing of stage data -- as a result, please use "-i" (to ignore any stages and convert them to "black box stages") at the end of your run command for it to not crash.
-Hopefully this will be fixed soon.
-Your patience is appreciated.

-Before July 1 2023, it was necessary to specify a run name using -out: however, as of July 2023, it now defaults to a run name based on the date and time.

-## Command line arguments

-Run configurations include:
+Specifying a lexicon, cascade, and run name:

+- `-lex <filename>` -- sets the file with the etyma to implement sound changes on (see README.lexicon.md)

+- `-rules <cascade_file>` -- sets the file with the ordered sound changes to realize upon the lexicon

-- `-out <run_name>`, where <run_name> is the name you want the folder with all resulting derivations and analysis files to be placed.
+- `-out <run_name>`, where <run_name> is the name you want the folder with all resulting derivations and analysis files to be placed

+Additional options:

 - `-symbols <symbol_file>`  -- allows you to use a symbol definitions file other than symbolDefs.csv (on how to make these, you can follow the rubric of that file and/or consult README.representations.md)

-- `-rules <cascade_file>` -- sets the file with the ordered sound changes to realize upon the lexicon

-- `-lex <filename>` -- sets the file with the etyma to implement sound changes on (see README.lexicon.md)

 - `-impl <filename>` -- allows you to use a feature implications file other than the default FeatureImplications (cf. README.representations.md)

 - `-diacrit <filename>` -- allows you to use a custom diacritics file (cf. README.representations.md)

 - `-idcost <a number>` -- sets the cost of insertion and deletion for computing edit distances (cf. README.metrics.md)

+- `-verbose` -- verbose mode -- prints out more information about file locations and other variables set at the command line call.

 There are also the following command line flags, which are put together after a single hyphen (eg. "`-ph`")